defi-wonderland/handbook/sites/wonderland/docs/development/research/onboarding/knowledge-base/core/evm.md

 2. **The Blockchain** – the shared ledger securing transactions and state changes.
 3. **The Network** – the global peer-to-peer infrastructure that keeps Ethereum running.

-This guide will explore these components in-depth, along with the standards and mechanisms that make Ethereum such a powerful platform.
+This guide will explore these components in depth, along with the standards and mechanisms that make Ethereum such a powerful platform.

 :::tip
 For reference on the historical side, we encourage you to read https://inevitableeth.com/home/background/history-finance.